Cohen & Steers (CNS)

 Cohen & Steers has no debt, so leverage is not an issue here.

-11. Key Takeaways from Cohen & Steers’s Q3 Results
+10. Key Takeaways from Cohen & Steers’s Q4 Results

-Cohen & Steers doesn’t top our investment wishlist, but we understand that it’s not a bad business.
-Although its revenue growth was uninspiring over the last five years, its growth over the next 12 months is expected to be higher.
-And while Cohen & Steers’s weak EPS growth over the last five years shows it’s failed to produce meaningful profits for shareholders, its stellar ROE suggests it has been a well-run company historically.
+Cohen & Steers isn’t a terrible business, but it doesn’t pass our bar.
+To begin with, its revenue growth was uninspiring over the last five years.
+And while Cohen & Steers’s stellar ROE suggests it has been a well-run company historically, its weak EPS growth over the last five years shows it’s failed to produce meaningful profits for shareholders.